+The experimental procedure was standardized (available at https://osf.io/j6752, accessed on 8 October 2024), meaning that all participants received the same verbal instructions.
 Participants took place behind a desk with the laptop and Wacom device.
 To make the task intuitive for children, the instructions about the task were embedded in a story.
 Participants were told they would be seeing a bear on screen (Figure 1a).
 As the bear had no nose, their task would be to draw a circular nose for him.
 Participants were instructed to make the bear happy by adjusting the size of the circles they drew.
 The experimenter stressed that the location of the circle on the tablet did not matter in making the bear happy.

 A trial started once the participant put the pen on the tablet and ended once the participant lifted the pen for longer than 500 milliseconds.
 Participants could not see the circle they drew, but after every attempt, they received binary reward feedback (success or failure) based on the drawn circle.
-Participants were free to choose their drawing speed, and on average took about 2 seconds to draw a circle.
+Participants were free to choose their drawing speed and, on average, took about 2 s to draw a circle.
 After five trials in which the reward was based on a target radius of 4.3 cm, we set a target radius that was double the average drawn radius on the first five trials (Figure 1c).
 Performance was rewarded based on the ratio between the drawn radius and this target radius.
 If this ratio is one, the error is zero.
 To handle circle drawing errors caused by too small (a ratio smaller than one) and too large radii (a ratio higher than one) in the same way, we calculated a relative radius error.
-The defined the relative radius error as the maximum of the ratio between the radius of the drawn circle and that of the target circle and its inverse, minus one.
-This way, the relative radius error is positive when drawn circles are either too small or too large, and zero when the drawn radius is equal to the target radius.
-When participants received positive reward feedback the bear would show a happy face, accompanied by a positive "bell" sound.
-When participants received negative feedback the bear would show a sad face accompanied by a negative "buzzer" sound (Figure 1a).
+We defined the relative radius error as the maximum of the ratio between the radius of the drawn circle and that of the target circle and its inverse minus one.
+This way, the relative radius error is positive when the drawn circles are either too small or too large and zero when the drawn radius is equal to the target radius.
+When participants received positive reward feedback, the bear would show a happy face, accompanied by a positive 'bell' sound.
+When participants received negative feedback, the bear would show a sad face accompanied by a negative 'buzzer' sound (Figure 1a).
 The reward feedback was based on an adaptive reward criterion using the past ten values for the relative radius error (Figure 1d).
 This approach allowed us to sort the past ten errors from small to large, handling errors caused by too small and too large radii in a similar way.
-The reward criterion was then set such that on the next trial, errors smaller than the fifth-largest error (close to the median) would be rewarded.
+The reward criterion was then set such that, in the next trial, errors smaller than the fifth-largest error (close to the median) would be rewarded.
 For the first ten trials, the available trials up to that point were used.
-This criterion was designed to keep participants' success frequency over the past ten trials around 50%, allowing us to analyze how participants adapted their variability to the reward feedback [15].
+This criterion was designed to keep participants' success frequency over the past ten trials around 50%, allowing us to analyze how participants adapted their variability to the reward feedback [30].

 After the instruction, the experimenter handed the pen to the writing hand of the participant.
 The participant could practice drawing a circle on the tablet five times.
 Afterward, the participant was asked to explain what they had been doing and how they had interpreted the feedback to check whether they had understood the instructions.
-Lastly, participants were put on headphones to make sure the feedback was private, and their writing hand and the tablet were covered by a curtain.
-This was to prevent participants from obtaining visual information about circle size.
+Lastly, participants put on headphones to make sure the feedback was private, and their writing hand and the tablet were covered by a curtain.
+This was to prevent participants from obtaining visual information about the circle size.